 Everyone wants to breathe clean air; yet, the overall level of air pollution in the Los Angeles Basin has been and continues to be unacceptably high.
-Over the years various laws have been passed to address this problem, resulting in noticeable improvement during the past few decades.
-To accelerate the progress toward the goal of consistently clean air, The South Coast Air Quality Management District adopted regulations to further control air pollution from mobile sources.
+Over the years, various laws have been passed to address this problem, resulting in noticeable improvement during the past few decades.
+To accelerate progress toward consistently clean air, The South Coast Air Quality Management District adopted regulations to further control air pollution from mobile sources.
 Biola has a Trip Reduction Program that provides incentives to employees to encourage carpools, use of public transportation, biking, walking, and telecommuting as alternatives to riding alone to work.

 Telecommuting is working a normal workday at home without generating a work trip on that day.

 Many departments will allow their employees to vary their working hours in order to accommodate ride sharing.
 Any employee who is a participant in the Commuter Incentive Program via biking or carpooling and who, for some reason, gets “stranded” at work with no available way home, will be eligible for a “guaranteed free ride home.”
 This is arranged through the Human Resources department.

 Employees are given an opportunity each month to complete a simple online commuter incentive claim form to indicate the days they used an alternate means of transportation.
 Payment for the Commuter Incentive Program is added to the employee’s regular paycheck, once a month.

 Whether you participate occasionally or regularly, every little bit counts.
 Californians are finally doing more than just talking about the smog—they’re trying to change it.
 As concerned citizens, as concerned Christians, and as a concerned institution, the Biola community desires to share in making a difference.